warden-protocol/wardenprotocol/docs/developer-docs/docs/learn/glossary.md

 ## Omnichain Application

 An Omnichain Application (OApp) is a powerful evolution of traditional smart contracts.
 It allows signing transactions at any chain, while traditional smart contract applications only target users of a single chain.
-OApps contribute to Warden's [Abstracted Interoperability](#abstracted-interoperability) and [Modular Security](#modular-security)

 ---

 ## Omnichain Contract

 An Omnichain Contract is a smart contract that allows signing transactions and messages at any destination chain.
 It's the main part of any [Omnichain Application](#omnichain-application).
-Omnichain Contracts contribute to Warden's [Abstracted Interoperability](#abstracted-interoperability).

 ---